Go to Reviews.org US Edition

 While Samsung was the first big phone maker to jump on the 5G bandwagon, it didn't long before Apple and others caught up.
 As more and more phone manufacturers have moved towards making phones that offer 5G as standard rather than at a premium, the local lineup of mobile providers offering plans with access to 5G speeds has done the same.

-There are still some decent deals available through the Big Three, but if you're after the best 5G SIM-only plans in 2023 then there are plenty of reasons to take a look at the many MVNOs that also offer those faster download speeds at a more competitive price.
+There are still some decent deals available through the Big Three, but if you're after the best 5G SIM-only plans in 2023 then there are plenty of reasons to take a look at the many MVNOs that now offer those faster download speeds at a more competitive price.

 In this guide, we'll take you through our top picks for the best 5G phone plans.
-But first, here's a look at a few of the most popular options:

 Best prepaid 5G mobile plan